fgonzalez3/primer_design/scripts.md

 parsnp -r ref_seq.fasta -d ./genomes/*fa -c
 ```

+5. Once Parsnp is done running, it will produce numerous output files including a .tree file.
+I visualized this tree file in FigTree(v1.4.4).
+Once visualized, I picked 10 (1 being the ref seq) of the most relatively divergent S. pneumo serotype 3 sequences to align and feed into PrimalScheme.

+### Bacterial genome alignment tool

 ### Using Primal Scheme

 1. Still working within your Conda environment and having navigated to your desired working directory, we next run Primal Scheme.